Kuan-Wei-Tseng/ArtNV/README.md

 # ArtNV
-Artistic Style Novel View Synthesis Based on A Single Image (CVPRW2022)
+The is the official implementation of "Artistic Style Novel View Synthesis Based on A Single Image" (CVPR 2022 Workshop).